cocos/cocos-docs/en/scripting/basic-node-api.md

 - If there's an `onEnable` method in these component, it will be called.

 `this.node.active = false;`

-If the any parent node of the node was previously deactivated, executing the line code would not trigger any behavior at this time.

 If all of the node's parent nodes were previously activated, executing the line code at this point means:
 - Hide current node and all child nodes in scene.